xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/switch_discovery.rst

 .. include:: ../../common/discover/switch_discovery.rst

-For switch based hardware discovery, the server are identified though the switches and switchposts they directly connect to.
+For switch based hardware discovery, the servers are identified through the switches and switchposts they are directly connected to.

 .. include:: schedule_environment.rst